gt-coar/gt-coar-lab/CONTRIBUTING.md

   - the platform-specific `locks/build-<subdir>.conda.lock` file
   - the `CACHE_EPOCH` (ideally, only by _increasing_)

+### releasing

+After a successful merge to `master` and the workflow completes, a tag should test/release relatively quickly, as the built artifacts should still be in the cache.

+While not required, because _shipping is good_, marking a new tag as a _prerelease_ allows the release upload script to work, and the release assets can be more easily tested.

+After the release job completes, the uploaded `NOTES.md` are ideally added to the release page.

 ---

 > Copyright (c) 2021 University System of Georgia and GTCOARLab Contributors